 WHO IS ELIGIBLE TO PARTICIPATE?

-The 2022 Threesis Academic Challenge is open to all currently enrolled GSAS master’s and certificate students, as well as all GSAS master’s students that have graduated in December 2021.
+The Threesis Academic Challenge is open to all currently enrolled GSAS master’s and certificate students, as well as all GSAS master’s students that have graduated in December of that academic year.
 Students must present original research that is their own or was done in a group, however, only one person may present per presentation (group presentations are not permitted).

 HOW TO APPLY?

-To apply, students will need to fill out an application by Friday, February 4, 2022.
-Students will be asked for general contact info as well as a brief title and abstract of their project (ideally 250 words or less).
+To apply, students will need to fill out an application, which will be available online at the start of the spring semester.
+Students will be asked for general contact information as well as a brief title and abstract of their project (ideally 250 words or less).

 WHAT TO EXPECT?

 All students that submit a completed application will be eligible to participate in Threesis Mentoring.
-Taking place from February 22nd to March 4th, students will meet in small groups over Zoom and will have the opportunity to present the first draft of their presentation to a panel of mentors for feedback.
+Mentoring will allow students to meet in small groups over Zoom and provides the opportunity to present the first draft of their presentation to a panel of mentors for feedback.

-Students that complete Threesis Mentoring are eligible to participate in the Qualifying Round of the Threesis Academic Challenge between March 28th and April 1st.
-In this round, students will have the opportunity to submit/present their 3 minute presentation to be judged by a panel of faculty, alumni, and staff.
+Students that complete Threesis Mentoring are eligible to participate in the Qualifying Round of the Threesis Academic Challenge later in the spring semester.
+In this round, students will have the opportunity to present their 3 minute presentation to be judged by a panel of faculty, alumni, and staff.
 Presentations will be judged based on the following criteria:

 - Mastery: does the student clearly grasp the material?